 Each year, Sugar Research Australia (SRA) calls for Preliminary Research Proposals (PRPs) that address sugar industry research priority areas.
-The most recent call asked for projects that addressed areas identified within the SRA Strategic Plan 2013/14-2017/18 (2015 Update).

 The Strategic Plan identifies eight Key Focus Areas (KFAs) for research, development and extension (RD&E) investment as follows:

 - Key Focus Area 1: Optimally-adapted varieties, plant breeding and release

 - Key Focus Area 2: Soil health, nutrient management and environmental sustainability